oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 ## 6. Mint 200 tokens

 Next, we will edit the code in `marketplace.js` to mint 200 datatokens.
-These 200 data tokens are minted and sent to Alice's Address.
+These 200 datatokens are minted and sent to Alice's Address.

 At the end of the `init() { ... }` function (after `console.log('Deployed datatoken address: ${tokenAddress}')`) add the following line of code: